Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

 ## TwinCAT relevant pre-commits

-As you might have noticed, there is not a lot of open source software for TwinCAT.
-Luckily there is a pre-commit specifically for TwinCAT.
 The kind people of the Photon Controls and Data Systems at SLAC have open-sourced their TwinCAT pre-commits.
 To use the SLAC pre-commits, add the following lines to your `.pre-commit-config.yaml` file:

 ```yaml
 -   repo: https://github.com/pcdshub/pre-commit-hooks